GreatScottyMac/RooFlow/README.md

 ### 1. Installation

+#### Option 1: Automated Installation (Recommended)

+The RooInstaller tool automates the setup process, handling file downloads, renaming, and directory creation automatically.
+It's especially useful for macOS users where files starting with `.` can be problematic.

+1. **Install Roo Code Extension:** Ensure you have the Roo Code extension installed in VS Code.
+2. **Use the RooInstaller:**
+   * Clone this repository or download the [RooInstaller](https://github.com/GreatScottyMac/RooFlow/tree/main/dev/rooinstaller) directory.
+   * Navigate to the RooInstaller directory in your terminal.
+   * Make the installer executable: `chmod +x install.sh`
+   * Run the installer:
+     * For current directory: `./install.sh`
+     * For specific project: `./install.sh /path/to/your/project`

+3. **Optional: Install RooInstaller Globally:**
+   * For even easier installation, you can install RooInstaller as a global command:
+   * Make the global installer executable: `chmod +x global-install.sh`
+   * Run the global installer: `./global-install.sh`
+   * Once installed globally, you can run `rooinstall` from anywhere to install RooFlow in your projects.

+#### Option 2: Manual Installation

 1.  **Install Roo Code Extension:** Ensure you have the Roo Code extension installed in VS Code.
 2.  **Download RooFlow Files:** Download the following files from this repository:
     *   [`.clinerules-architect`](https://github.com/GreatScottyMac/RooFlow/blob/main/.clinerules-architect)